 Monarch: Queen Elizabeth II

 Saint Kitts and Nevis, also known as the Federation of Saint Christopher and Nevis, is an island state in the West Indies and a member of the Commonwealth.
 Part of the Leeward Islands chain of the Lesser Antilles, it is the smallest sovereign state in the Western Hemisphere, in area and population.
 The capital city, Basseterre, is on the larger island of Saint Kitts.
 The smaller island of Nevis lies approximately 3km southeast of Saint Kitts across a shallow channel called “The Narrows”.
 English is the official language but Saint Kitts Creole is also widely spoken.

+St. Kitts was named “Liamuiga”, meaning “fertile land”, by its original native inhabitants the Kalinago Caribs.
+The name was preserved when the tallest peak on St. Kitts was renamed Mount Liamuiga on independence day in 1983.
 Christopher Columbus sighted what is now Nevis in 1493 and gave that island the name San Martín.
 The current name “Nevis” is derived from a Spanish name Nuestra Señora de las Nieves, meaning Our Lady of the Snows, perhaps in reference to the white clouds which usually wreathe the top of Nevis Peak.

 The islands are of volcanic origin, with large scenic central peaks covered in tropical rainforest.
 There are numerous rivers descending from the mountains to empty, white-sand beaches.
 Beds of offshore coral, teem with fish of every stripe and colour.
 Although they are only 3km apart, St. Kitts is classified as having a tropical savanna climate whereas Nevis has a tropical monsoon climate.